unitaryfund/qrack/README.md

 ```
 Qrack was originally written so that the disassembler of VM6502Q should show the classical expecation value of registers, following Ehrenfest's theorem.
 However, this incurs significant additional overhead for `QInterface::IndexedLDA()`, `QInterface::IndexedADC()`, and `QInterface::IndexedSBC()`.
 As such, this behavior in the VM6502Q disassembler is only supported when this CMake flag is specifically enabled.
 (It is off by default.)
 These three methods will return 0, if the flag is disabled.

-## Copyright and License
+## Copyright, License, and Acknowledgements

 Copyright (c) Daniel Strano and the Qrack contributors 2017-2019.
 All rights reserved.

 (The given DOI date is that of first "official release.")

 Daniel Strano would like to specifically note that Benn Bollay is almost entirely responsible for the initial implementation of QUnit and tooling, including unit tests, in addition to large amounts of work on the documentation and many other various contributions in intensive reviews.
 Also, thank you to Marek Karcz for supplying an awesome base classical 6502 emulator for proof-of-concept.
+We thank the Unitary Fund for its generous support, in a project to help standardize benchmarks across quantum computer simulator software!
 (Additionally, the font for the Qrack logo is "Electrickle," distributed as "Freeware" from [https://www.fontspace.com/fontastic/electrickle](https://www.fontspace.com/fontastic/electrickle).)
 Thank you to any and all contributors!

 Licensed under the GNU Lesser General Public License V3.